 Dessert?
 Well, that is tough.
 If offered, enjoy berries with a dollop of whipped cream or bring a fat bomb or two from home to enjoy as a sweet treat.

-One last tip.
-When planning how you will eat on your keto Thanksgiving is to not go to dinner hungry.
+When planning what you will eat on your keto Thanksgiving, it is important to not go to dinner hungry.

-Don't try and save all your carbohydrates just for that meal.
+Don't try and save all your food just for that meal.

 Instead, enjoy a fat bomb or two prior to the meal.
 Munch on some low-carbohydrate vegetables or enjoy a hard-boiled egg.

 Enjoying a snack before dinner will help manage your hunger so you are in control of your eating.